DIY: REVERSE OSMOSIS WATER SYSTEMS

 WHAT BRAND OF RO TO BUY?

-My very first reverse osmosis system arrived from AquaSafe (Canadian company that is not in business anymore).
-Therefore, when I was ready to replace the old one, after some intensive research, I have chosen the APEC reverse osmosis, and I still don’t regret.
+My very first reverse osmosis system arrived from AquaSafe (a Canadian company that is not in business anymore).
+Therefore, when I was ready to replace the old one, after some intensive research, I have chosen the APEC reverse osmosis, and I still don’t regret it.